Ryan-Awad/ryan-awad/README.md

 I am a developper currently interested in machine learning, deep learning and space exploration.

-I proficient in Python, HTML/CSS, Javascript, and C#, and several other languages.
+I am proficient in Python, HTML/CSS, Javascript, and C#, and several other languages.
 I've also used PHP, JSON, Unity, Raspberry Pi and various APIs.

 I'm always up for a challenge so don't hesitate to contact me!
 Currently looking for potential internships.